Rebecca’s Contact Details

 rebeccamaryporteous@gmail.com

+We experience everything, including what’s going on in our minds, through our bodies.
+These experiences can leave their traces in the form of physical and mental patterns or behaviours that, while useful at the time, may not always help us in the long-term.
 With Yoga, the Trager® Approach, Somatic Experiencing and Integrative psychotherapy as the keystones of my work, I help my clients develop conversations with their embodied selves that give them more choice about how they might engage with and respond to the world around them.

 Another aspect common to every session is the joyous recognition that in every living system there is more that is functional than dysfunctional.
 We are working with how we’ve survived rather than how we are broken.